korningf/aegis-vault/README.md

 # Rotation
 ───────────────────────────────────────────────────────────────────────

-The main idea here is to sharing a central password vault with system operators.
+The main idea here is to share a central password vault with all system operators.

 For this to work, a chosen standard unix account would also share a GPG keyring.

-Using individual keyrings and vaults would be more secure, but much less convenient.
+Using individual keyrings and vaults would be more secure but much less convenient.

 Aegis-vault will work either way, so long as you have 1 keyring per password-store.